-Escher designed pillars for two schools: Maris College in The Hague in 1959 (back then still called the Girls’ School and situated on J.W.
+Escher designed columns for two schools: Maris College in The Hague in 1959 (back then still called the Johanna Westermanschool and situated on J.W.
 Frisolaan) and Baarnsch Lyceum in Baarn a decade later.
-For the school in The Hague Escher designed three pillars, whereas for Baarnsch Lyceum he designed two.
+For the Girls’ school in The Hague Escher designed three columns, whereas for Baarnsch Lyceum he designed two.
 All in black and white and all comprising tessellated tiles.
-How were these pillars created?
+How were these columns created?
 And more importantly: where are they now?

 ‘Meisjesschool’, The Hague

 According to Escher, the tiles hadn’t been fitted in line with his design, and the tiles’ dimensions and finish weren’t good either.
 Escher said the tessellations weren’t clear enough, for instance.
 Everything had to be done again.
-Cost: 500 guilders per pillar.
+Costs: 500 guilders per column.

 In the end, it was a success.
-The ‘Meisjesschool’ opened in 1959 with three magnificent pillars in the assembly hall.
+The ‘Meisjesschool’ opened in 1959 with three magnificent columns in the assembly hall.

 This time Escher was in attendance from the moment the fitting began.
 Nothing was allowed to go wrong!
 He got on the tile-fitters nerves, but the result was spectacular.
 Escher’s diary tells us that he bought cigars for the tile-fitters as a reward.

-Relocating the pillars quite possibly took more manpower than creating them roughly 50 years earlier.
+Relocating the columns quite possibly took more manpower than creating them roughly 50 years earlier.
 After all, how do you go about removing tiles as fine as these ones?
 And what about refitting them?
-Just you try finding a company specializing in tiling round pillars with tiles that are irreplaceable!
+Just you try finding a company specializing in tiling round columns with tiles that are irreplaceable!
 In short, it was a challenge.

-At the new site the craftsmen restored the pillars to their full glory in three days, with the aid of fitting wire and a laser.
+At the new site the craftsmen restored the columns to their full glory in three days, with the aid of fitting wire and a laser.

 Just two years later Maris College went ahead with a relocation.
 They were relieved that they didn’t have to come up with a solution from scratch.
-And so things worked out very well when it came to moving the pillars to the new site on Landrestraat where they can still be admired.
+And so things worked out very well when it came to moving the columns to the new site on Landrestraat, where they can still be admired today.